robertojguerra/orangepi-zero-full-setup/README2.md

 * Move them to ~/armbian-2023.05/build/userpatches/kernel/archives/sunxi-6.1

 * Run ./compile.sh again.
-Repeat same selections in the "TUI"
+In the "TUI", ask to change kernel configuration.
+Continue with the other configurations as before.

+* In Kernel Config, go to "device drivers", "graphics support", find "lima" and select it

-* Since you have new user patches, the armbian script will download *_THE LINUX KERNEL SOURCE VERSION 6.1_* This may take 1 hour.
+* Since you have new user patches and new kernel module selected, the armbian script will download *_THE LINUX KERNEL SOURCE VERSION 6.1_* This may take 1 hour.

 * You will see patches being applied to several files.
 This is the part that will fail if a patch is mis-formatted, or there are errors in the content if the patch.
 The script will tell you which patch, and what part was bad.